Douglas-James/MainAlgos/Algorithms/readme.md

 | **Recursion**       | When a function calls itself to solve a problem.               | - **Factorial Calculation**: Multiplies a number by the factorial of the number minus one.                |
 |                     |                                                                | - **Fibonacci Sequence**: Sums the two preceding numbers to get the next number in the sequence.          |

-## Test

-To ensure the correctness and efficiency of algorithms, it is important to write and run tests.
-Using a testing framework like `npm test` can help automate this process.

 ### Example

 To run tests for your algorithms, you can use the following command: